r4nked/Backend/README.md

 application needing to save their results to a database.

-The backend is a Ruby on Rails application and PostgreSQL database deployed using Heroku.
+The backend is a Ruby on Rails application and PostgreSQL database deployed using Fly.io.
 There is no authentication, nor any need for user accounts.
 See {ApplicationController} for more information about controller API responses.

 Development